mttwdevelops/BookNotes/PowerShell.md

 When we have issues with multiple modules having the same name for commands we use: ```xx\command```

+Objects, or individual processes in PS, have properties and methods (an action).
+All the properties, methods, and other things attached to an object are called its members.
+- Use Get-member (gm) instead of get-help for objects

+# Day 8

 # Day 7
 1. Install-Module -Name PackageManagement, Install-Module -Name PSWindowsUpdate
 2. get-command -module XXX